samuelmullin/sparkfun-inventors-kit-nerves/circuit4b/README.md

-# Circuit 1D - RGB LED
+# Circuit 4B - Temperature Sensor LCD Display

 ## Overview

-In [Circuit 1D](./base), you'll control an RGB LED using a photoresistor, potentiometer, ADC and PWM controller.
-The breadboard is going to be a mess so be careful with those connections!
+In [Circuit 4B](./base), you'll build on the LCD screen circuit from [Circuit 4A](../circuit4a) by adding an analog temperature sensor and displaying it's output on the LCD.

 ## Challenges